yagoleonel/graphql-serverless-api/README.md

-# API Gateway - Geo Location Dashboard
+# GraphQL - AWS Serverlss

 ### Project Overview
 This project is a GraphQL API demo running on top of an AWS Serverless architecture, deployed using CDK.